Table of Contents Show

 The first quarter of 2018 saw a real estate market drop of 24.6% in overall sales.
 However, the primary home buyer market remains buoyant depending on the location and the property’s desirability — the reasons for this being the new tax legislation and the lack of money flow from international buyers.
 Not useful for sellers, but for buyers, this represents the shift from a seller’s market to a buyer’s market.
 Any buyers who don’t take advantage of this now may miss out on big.
-Perhaps your lowball offer might be accepted.
+Perhaps they might accept your lowball offer.
 Keep in mind there are properties not worth buying, no matter the price.
 A lemon will always be a lemon.

 The New York City, the real estate market is now experiencing a time when lowball offers have a better chance of being accepted.
-If you’re a buyer in the NYC market now, here’s what you need to do when making offers far below the asking price.
+If you’re a buyer in the NYC market nowadays, here’s what you need to do when making offers far below the asking price.

 Do your researchDo your research

 Knowledge is power.
 The more you know, the better your chance that you’ll find a buyer who will accept your offer.
 Start with the market.
-Although the currently changing market makes this a bit uncertain, you can still gain some leverage by knowing what comparable properties in the neighborhood are selling.
+Although the changing market makes this a bit uncertain, you can still gain some leverage by knowing what comparable properties in the neighborhood are selling.
 Next, know the sellers.
-If they’re in the market to make the most money possible, there’s little chance of your offer being accepted.
+If they’re in the market to make the most money possible, there’s little chance of reaching an accepted offer.

 Finally, know the property.
-If it’s been languishing on the market for months or there are many renovations needed, you can use this as a powerful persuading tool in your offer letter.
+If it’s been languishing on the market for months or renovations are needed, you can use this as a powerful persuading tool in your offer letter.
 Let the sellers know that there are other offers available, and unless the price is right, you’ll move on.
 However, they’re more likely to accept a lower offer if they inherited the home and out-of-state owners.

 Be reasonable, not insulting.Be reasonable, not insulting.